The model, the method, and what working together actually looks like

 Measure, report, and decide.
 A formal review gives the board and director clear language for what marketing produced, and what comes next.

-Spearheaded the creation of dedicated micro-websites for four consecutive SITE Biennials, collaborating directly with internationally acclaimed curators Robert Storr (2004), Klaus Ottmann (2006), Lance Fung (2008), and Sarah King and Daniel Belasco (2010).
-Held multiple institutional roles simultaneously: preparator, audiovisual technician, web developer, developing a complete inside-out understanding of how a major cultural institution actually operates.
+Led the creation of dedicated microsites for four consecutive SITE Biennials, collaborating directly with curators Robert Storr (2004), Klaus Ottmann (2006), Lance Fung (2008), and Sarah King and Daniel Belasco (2010).
+These microsites became a primary window for international audiences into programs that were otherwise experienced only on-site, extending each biennial’s reach and creating a durable public record aligned with its international mandate.

 The constraints of a staff role, weekly meetings, board approval cycles, internal politics, consume the time and energy that should go toward actual strategy.
 A fractional director brings the authority of a senior hire without the overhead of one.